 Chau is a colorful, martial mask dance of eastern India.
 The performances, called Palas, begin with Jhumur song followed by Shehnai.
 The dance is marked by acrobatic twists and turns.
 The stories are based on mythological tales propagating moral and ethical values.
 Nearly 2,000 artists pursue this vibrant performing folk art tradition in Purulia.

-Bamnia hosts a 7 day Chau-Jhumur festival in the third week of December which is a major crowd-puller.
-The artists will celebrate the 8th edition of Chau Jhumur Utsav on December 22 - 28, 2018.
+Balarampur hosts a 3 day Chau-Jhumur festival in the third week of December which is a major crowd-puller.
+The artists will celebrate the 8th edition of Chau Jhumur Utsav on December 20 - 22, 2019.
 The place also offers a variety of other things for visitors to do in and around like witnessing the 8th century Jain temple of Deulghata on the bank of the picturesque river Kansai and a climb up the Joychandi Hills.